Seahawks take over 1st place in NFC West, beat Vikings 37-30

 Seattle (10-2) moved into a tie with San Francisco atop of the NFC West but holds the tiebreaker.
 The Seahawks have the inside track to the division title with four games left.

-“Just couldn’t be more excited to have that kind of win and put us at 10 wins, that’s a nice spot for this time,” Seattle coach Pete Carroll said.
+“Just couldn’t be more excited to have that kind of win and put us at 10 wins, that’s a nice spot for this time,” Carroll said.
 “We kick it into the fourth quarter and now it’s finish time.”

 Wilson wasn’t great, but he came up with key plays as Seattle won its fifth straight.
 He had a forgettable first-half moment trying to bat down a deflected pass only to watch Anthony Harris intercept the ball and return it for a touchdown.
 Wilson was 21 of 31 for 240 yards.